BuiltByJC/BuiltByJC/README.md

 - 👋 Hi, I’m Jayant Choudhary __ @BuiltByJC
 - 👀 I’m interested in Cyber Security, Cloud Security and Music
-- 🌱 I’m currently Working on Securing Clouds via automation
+- 🌱 I’m currently Working on Securing Clouds.
 - 💞️ I’m looking to collaborate on Cyber Security related Projects .
 - 📫 You can contact me on - jayant.choudhary141@gmail.com